 4. Tomatoes

 Tomatoes are fruit.
 But, they are used much alongside all the vegetables.
 So, they are classified as vegetables.
-Tomatoes contain 94.5% of water.
-You will be amazed at the balance of 5.5% of nutritional components.
-Vitamin A, Vitamin C, folic acid, and antioxidants, including alpha-lipoic acid, beta-carotene, choline, lycopene, and lutein.
+Tomatoes contain 94.5% of water (10).
+You will be amazed at the balance of 5.5% of nutritional components -Vitamin A, Vitamin C, folic acid, and antioxidants, including alpha-lipoic acid, beta-carotene, choline, lycopene, and lutein.
 It is bundled with healthy nutrients to aid breastfeeding mothers.

 5. Spinach

 Grains are the best choice to make a healthier diet during breastfeeding.
-The whole grains contain a lot of fiber, which helps you keep fuller for a longer time, have your blood sugar levels under control, and drive you away from the common problem of constipation.
+Whole grains contain a lot of fiber, which helps you keep fuller for a longer time, have your blood sugar levels under control, and drive you away from the common problem of constipation (12).

 Whole grains are also completely complex carbohydrates.
 Complex carbohydrates make you feel fuller for a longer period.
 You will not feel energy dips as you might feel in refined carbs.
 They are also considered to be an important source of Vitamin B and minerals.
 Don’t forget to include the following whole grains in your diet.

-Food to Eat During Breastfeeding: Top 5 Good Sources of Protein
+Top 5 Good Sources of Protein While Breastfeeding

 Proteins are important nutrients for breastfeeding mothers.
-It helps them to boost milk production.
+They help boost milk production.
 The proteins also get passed on to the babies to have healthy growth.

 The following are considered to be a good source of protein for breastfeeding mothers.